Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Numerical results

 In principle, any model of the same phenomenon originated from a different physical approximation, numerical method, or discretization, can be employed to produce a multi-fidelity model.
 In the case of the Jetta-12 automotive testcase, computations can be carried out with the more accurate DDES runs, as in the Jetta-6 testcase.
-Then, we have 3 models at our disposition: the response surfaces built on the DDES outputs, RANS outputs, or AS predictions.
+Then, we have 3 models at our disposal: the response surfaces built on the DDES outputs, RANS outputs, or AS predictions.

 We train the DDES-AS and DDES-RANS two-fidelity models as described in Section~\ref{sec:multifidelity}, and consider also the DES and AS single fidelity models.
 We compute $75$ DDES training input-output pairs, and $50$ DDES test input-output pairs, both sampled with LHS.
 Since the DDES simulations represent the highest fidelity, the DDES test samples will be used to evaluate the $R^2$ scores of all the other single and multi-fidelity models considered.
-All the $300$ RANS training data available will be employed for the DDES-RANS model, and $100$ LHS sampled input-output pairs obtained from the AS response surface will be used to train the DDES-AS two-fidelity model.
+All the $300$ RANS training data available from the previous test case will be employed for the DDES-RANS model, and $100$ additional LHS sampled input-output pairs obtained from the AS response surface will be used to train the DDES-AS two-fidelity model.

 The $R^2$ errors on the test set are reported in Figure~\ref{fig:multifidelity_jetta12_3_fid_cv}.
 Also in this case we use cross-validation with leave-one-out and leave-two-out strategy to assess the robustness of the results with respect to the test set: we show the mean, minimum, maximum, and standard deviation (std) with respect to the sets of $50=\binom{50}{1}$ and $1225=\binom{50}{2}$ cross-validation batches.
-The results are robust enough with respect to the test set to make the following considerations.
-We can see that the single fidelity model AS achieves already the same accuracy of the high-fidelity model DDES, with only a one-dimensional AS.
-This is also shown in the correlations plot in Figure~\ref{fig:multifidelity_jetta12_3_fid_corr}, giving also a qualitative grasp on the robustness of the results with respect to the chosen test set.
-When the two models are integrated in the DDES-AS MF model, the accuracy sensibly rises as observed in the previous test cases.
+When the two models are integrated in the DDES-AS MF model, the accuracy sensibly rises as observed in the previously.
+Only for the MF model, we extracted $10$ validation samples from the $75$ training dataset, so we trained it with exactly $65$ samples and selected the best model looking at the $R^2$ score of the validation set.
+The effectiveness of the validation procedure is shown in Figure~\ref{fig:multifidelity_training}.
+Also in this case, we constrained the Gaussian noise levels of the MF model to belong to the interval $[0.01, 0.1]$.